"It's time for Time."

 in the movie Yellow Submarine (1968)

 Author's Note: For years, I used the phrase, "It's time for time," without realizing that the line did not originate with me.
-A single viewing of Yellow Submarine in 1968 had made the phrase a permanent part of my consciousness.
-I didn't see the movie again until until 2009.
+A single viewing of Yellow Submarine had made the phrase a permanent part of my consciousness.

-The material about Time begins at about 25 minutes into the movie.
-It includes the Beatle song, "When I'm Sixty-Four."
-As it plays, the film tells the viewer that,
+The material about time includes the song, "When I'm Sixty-Four."
+At about one minute and 25 seconds into the song, the film tells the viewer that:

 "Sixty-four years is 33,661,440 minutes and one minute is a long time."

-Using the psychedelic imagery of the movie, the segment counts up the seconds, going all the way to 64 -- my current age.
+Using the psychedelic imagery of the movie, the segment counts up the seconds, going all the way to 64.
 The idea is to show how long a minute is when you really pay attention.

 Yellow Submarine movie quotes